tsupplis/timesync-mini/README.md

 - **Erlang implementation** (`erlang/`): OTP-style implementation with gen_udp, uses ports for root checking and time setting via date command
 - **SBCL implementation** (`sbcl/`): Common Lisp with sb-bsd-sockets and FFI for settimeofday, available as script or compiled binary with root checking
 - **Java implementation** (`java/`): Pure JDK implementation with DatagramSocket, packaged as JAR
+- **Ruby implementation** (`ruby/`): Object-oriented implementation with standard library, FFI via Fiddle for settimeofday, includes root checking
 - **Swift implementation** (`swift/`): Native Apple platform support with Foundation and BSD sockets, smallest compiled binary with root checking
+- **Lua implementation** (`lua/`): Lightweight scripting with LuaSocket, FFI support via LuaJIT or lua-posix for settimeofday, includes root checking

 All implementations support the same command-line interface for consistency.

 ## Key Features

-- **Consistent CLI**: All 11 implementations support identical command-line flags and behavior
+- **Consistent CLI**: All 13 implementations support identical command-line flags and behavior
 - **Root Privilege Checking**: All implementations check if running as root before attempting to set system time (except Bash and Java which rely on OS checks)
 - **System Time Setting**: Each implementation can set system time when offset exceeds 500ms threshold:
   - **C, Rust, OCaml**: Direct `settimeofday()` system call